FireRat666/shorter/README.md

 ### 3. Create a Web Service
 1. From your Render dashboard, create a new **Web Service**.
 2. Connect the GitHub repository you forked.
 3. Render should automatically detect that this is a Go project.
-Use the following settings:
+Use the following settings to ensure the output is named correctly:
-    *   **Build Command**: `go build .`
+    *   **Build Command**: `go build -o app .`
     *   **Start Command**: `./app`

 ### 4. Configure Environment Variables